Bkassh/gitops-demo/README.md

 ### 2. Install Flux to the AKS Cluster and use it to Bootstrap the Cluster with a New Git Repository

 With running of the Github Actions "1.
 Create Azure K8s Cluster for Compredict GitOps Demo and monitor with Prometheus and Grafana" workflow, the AKS Cluster is created and the Flux is installed in the AKS Cluster.
-This is because the "terraform apply auto-approve" command applies the complete change (AKS Cluster Creation + Flux install) as the terraform files in the "infrasttructure" folder are in the same Terraform state.
+This is because the "terraform apply auto-approve" command applies the complete change (AKS Cluster Creation + Flux install) as the terraform files in the "infrastructure" folder are in the same Terraform state.

 In fluxcd.tf the kubernetes_secret resource requires a Personal Access Token created in the Github Account settings which authenticates the Flux Kustomization configuration to read the commits in the Git repository mentioned path (./app) and manage the deployment in the AKS cluster.